MuhammadUmerKhan/Customer-Churn-Prediction-with-NLP-Insights/README.md

    - Utilized sentiment analysis to correlate customer sentiments with churn rates, gaining deeper insights into factors influencing attrition.

 4. **Predictive Modeling:**
-   - Developed and fine-tuned machine learning models, including Logistic Regression, Random Forest, and Gradient Boosting.
+   - Developed and fine-tuned machine learning models, including Logistic Regression, Random Forest, and Decision Tree.
    - Evaluated model performance based on metrics such as accuracy, precision, recall, and ROC-AUC score to select the optimal model for churn prediction.

-5. **Power BI for Visual Insights:**
-   - Implemented Power BI to create interactive dashboards and visualizations that provide intuitive insights into churn patterns.
-   - Visualized model predictions, feature importance, customer segmentation, and NLP findings to facilitate strategic decision-making and operational planning.

 ---